HugoBruins/cancatchers/README.md

 - 2x 3.7 LiPo 1 cel batteries in parallel.
 - A master switch between batteries and microcontroller
 - A 3d printed inner and outer case.
+- A parachute made from neon pink (good visibility) parachute fabric.

 ## Parts used groundstation